-US jobless claims drop by 14,000 to 385,000
+US jobless claims down 14,000 to 385,000 as economy rebounds

 The Labor Department reported Thursday that unemployment claims — a proxy for layoffs — dropped last week from a revised 399,000 the week before.
-The applications have mostly fallen steadily since topping 900,000 in early January.
+The applications have more or less fallen steadily since topping 900,000 in early January.
 Still, they remain high by historic levels: Before the pandemic slammed the United States in March 2020, they were coming in at around 220,000 a week.

 Since cratering in the spring of 2020, the U.S. economy has bounded back as the rollout of vaccines encourages businesses to reopen or return to normal operating hours and consumers to return to shops, restaurants and bars.
 The United States has been adding more than 540,000 jobs a month this year, and the Labor Department’s July jobs report out Friday is expected to show it tacked on nearly 863,000 more last month, according to a survey of economists by the data firm FactSet.